About

 • showcase feasibility of Arma Reforger for such projects

-• mix the attention to details and immersiveness of short, one-off style narrative scenarios with the scale and replayability of open world persistent campaigns
+• mix the attention to detail and immersiveness of short, one-off narrative scenarios with the scale and replayability of open-world persistent campaigns

 • maintain a well-written codebase to support the project development over several years